Preceden for Teachers

 In order for a student to sign in to your account they will need to know something called a student access password.

 A student access password is a password that you set up, just for your students, so that they can sign in to your account.

 By signing in with the student access password (and not your normal account password) Preceden will recognize that they are one of your students and not you, the teacher.

-You should never give your students your normal account password otherwise when they sign in they will have full administrative privileges which would let them accidentally delete your entire account and all of the timelines in it.
+You should never give your students your normal account password.
+Otherwise, when they sign in, they will have full administrative privileges which would allow them to accidentally delete your entire account and all of the timelines in it.

 After you've added a list of classes and set a student access password, your account is ready for your students to use.

 - Go to Preceden's homepage: https://www.preceden.com/

 - Click on the Log In link on the top right

 - Have the student enter your email address and the student access password